day8/re-frame/docs/CodeWalkthrough.md

 Collectively, event handlers provide the control logic in a re-frame application.

-In this "simple" application, 3 kinds of event are dispatched:
+In this application, 3 kinds of event are dispatched:
   `:initialise`
   `:time-color-change`
   `:timer`